elatov/elatov.github.io/_posts/2012-08-26-running-out-of-vmfs-heap-on-an-esx-host.md

 	2012-07-20T04:36:55.375Z cpu5:8496)WARNING: Heap: 2900: Heap_Align(vmfs3, 6184/6184 bytes, 8 align) failed. caller: 0x418031efc4e9

 I grabbed the logs from all the hosts in the clusters to get a feeling for how much space we are using.
 In the logs you can check out the *vmware-vimdump.txt* file and that will have the description of all the VMs.
-If you want to check all the flat files in a host&#8217;s inventory you can run the following:
+If you want to check all the flat files in a host's inventory you can run the following:

 	$ grep "\-flat.vmdk" vmware-vimdump.txt -A 3